OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:35

 The next day he took out two denarii and gave them to the innkeeper.
-‘Look after him,’ he said, ‘and when I return, I will reimburse you for any extra expense you may have.’
+‘Take care of him,’ he said, ‘and when I return, I will reimburse you for any extra expense you may have.’

 ## Luke 10:36